Breastfeeding an Easily-Distracted Baby

 While you may interpret this distraction as baby wanting to wean, it’s very rare for a baby to self-wean before 12 months.

 The trick to breastfeeding a distracted baby is time and patience.
-Here are some tips that may work
+Here are some tips for dealing with a distracted baby while nursing:

 - Try to nurse in dark, quiet rooms.